Chapman Tripp: Supporting the community

-In addition, Chapman Tripp supports the Auckland Philharmonia Orchestra, Orchestra Wellington, the Christchurch Symphony Orchestra, the New Zealand Opera, and Circa Theatre.
+Chapman Tripp sponsored the Chapman Tripp Theatre Awards from 1992 - 2014.
+Chapman Tripp has also supported the Auckland Philharmonia Orchestra, Orchestra Wellington, the Christchurch Symphony Orchestra,.

 Rankings

 Chapman Tripp is regularly ranked as one of New Zealand's leading law firms, and is considered a top-tier firm in Banking, Finance and Project Finance; Capital Markets; Corporate Commercial and M&A; Dispute Resolution; Real Estate & Construction; and Restructuring and Insolvency.

-Across all three major rankings publications, Chapman Tripp has more top-tier rankings than any other New Zealand firm.